rstudio/education.rstudio.com/content/blog/2020-03-17-teaching-online-on-short-notice/index.markdown

 ---
-title: "Teaching online on short notice"
+title: Teaching online on short notice
+author:
+  - greg
+date: '2020-03-17'
+categories:
+  - teach
+tags:
+  - online
+  - teach
 description: |
   Our experience teaching classes online may help people who have to do so on short notice.
-date: '2020-03-16'
 slug: teaching-online-on-short-notice
-categories:
-  - teach
-tags: ["teach", "online"]
-author: [greg]
 photo:
   url: https://unsplash.com/photos/KTEP8WKabgU
-  author: "Hello I'm Nik"
+  author: Hello I'm Nik
 ---

 So here you are: